MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-catalog-connector.md

 #### 3.1 Unable to choose *Only people with access to this data source*

-You may not be able to choose *Only people with access to this data source* option if the service account do not have read permissions to the required tables in [step 3: connection settings](#step-3-connection-settings).
+You may not be able to choose *Only people with access to this data source* option if the service account does not have read permissions to the required tables in [step 3: connection settings](#step-3-connection-settings).
 Check whether the service account can read tables mentioned under *Index and support user criteria permissions* feature.

 #### 3.2 User mapping failures